 The Student Services team at The Northern School of Art is committed to providing you with high quality advice and guidance.
 Our knowledgeable, experienced and friendly staff are here to help you maximise your overall student experience.

 Below you will find a summary of the services we provide, our student support staff profiles and frequently asked questions.
 If you can't find an answer to your question, we have links to a range of external agencies who will be happy to provide you with the information you need!
 If you feel like you need any further information please call in to see us.
-You will find us located behind the help desk on the ground floor of the Church Square behind reception.
+You will find us located behind the help desk on the ground floor of the Student Hub in Church Square.
 Alternatively, you are welcome to contact us by phone or e-mail.
 Our main areas of expertise include Accommodation, Counselling, Disability Support, Finance & Funding, Health & Welfare, Pastoral Support, Specialist, Tuition, Safeguarding.
 Telephone 01429 858410 (Term time only) or 01642 856122 E-mail HEStudent.Services@northernart.ac.uk or Disability@northernart.ac.uk Opening Times Monday: 8.30am – 5.00pm Tuesday: 8.30am – 5.00pm Wednesday: 8.30am – 5.00pm Thursday: 8.30am – 5.00pm Friday: 8.30am – 4:30pm